Ubuntu

 Canonical, London, United Kingdom

-Ubuntu is a free operating system based on Debian GNU/Linux, designed for use on desktops, laptops, servers, and mobile devices.
+Ubuntu is a free operating system based on Debian GNU/Linux, designed for desktops, servers, cloud, and IoT environments.

 According to our data, Ubuntu is the third most popular operating system on the web.